pastoikos/FPGA/README.md

 doc: Extended paper overview

 How to run it on the FPGA

-Download a trajectory living_room_traj2_loop (see https://github.com/pamela-project/slambench)
+Download a trajectory living_room_traj2_loop (see https://github.com/pamela-project/slambench) or download trajectory from https://drive.google.com/file/d/1fBN02cAFGWD2hr26He5gfiR59Y6UMVZj/view?usp=sharing

 Get the img,the boot file and the trajectory in the SD